 PMA negotiates labor agreements on behalf of its members, covering wages, employee benefits and conditions of employment for workers employed at longshore, marine clerk and walking boss/foreman jobs.

 In 2017, the ILWU and PMA agreed to the first-ever extension, giving a significant boost to the West Coast waterfront as it continues to gain momentum as the leading North American maritime gateway for international trade.
-The contract extends until 2022, securing labor peace and dependable, reliable service across all 29 ports from Bellingham to San Diego for years to come.
+Negotiations for a new contract beginning in May 2022.
+For more information on negotiations click here.

 ILWU-PMA training facilities are located in each region along the West Coast, including Wilmington, CA; Oakland, CA; Tacoma, WA; and Portland, OR.
 Facilities host training sessions for longshore workers, clerks, and casuals in skills necessary to complete jobs in a productive, safe manner.
 Classes are multiple times a week in each region.

 Workplace safety is a key consideration for the PMA.
 The PMA and its members take a collaborative approach to safety training and security at marine terminals and throughout the supply chain, leading accident rates to fall to all-time lows.